New car market grew by nearly 18% in 2023

 Mr Hawes said he did not believe demand for new cars would return to levels seen before the virus crisis, partly due to changing working patterns resulting in less commuting.

-Uptake of battery electric new cars reached a record level last year with 315,000 units but their market share was similar to the previous 12 months, at 16.5%.
+Uptake of battery electric new cars reached a record level last year with 315,000 units but their market share was down from 16.6% during the previous 12 months to 16.5%.

 The SMMT called on the Government to halve VAT to 10% on new electric car purchases by private buyers for three years.